-Sick brings a youthful and adventurous expression to her filmmaking, coupling raw emotion with a cinematic style that’s rooted in her background of theater, punk rock, and dance.
-Her work has been recognized by Indiewire, BBC Worldwide, New York Times, The Hollywood Reporter, Variety, Deadline, and Rolling Stone, AdAge, Shots, AdWeek, and more.
+Sick brings a youthful and adventurous expression to her filmmaking, coupling raw emotion with a distinct cinematic style.
+Her work has been recognized by Indiewire, BBC Worldwide, The New York Times, The Hollywood Reporter, Variety, Deadline, and Rolling Stone, AdAge, Shots, and AdWeek.

-Lauren also recently wrapped the pilot for Rich Girl, a scripted narrative podcast for Spotify from the creators of Pretty Little Liars.
-She lives and works in Los Angeles and is currently developing her first feature film.
+Lauren lives and works in Los Angeles and is currently developing her first feature film.